I think the master storyteller was right when he said:

 ‘If you want to be a writer, you must do two things above all others: read a lot and write a lot’—Stephen King

-King was referring here to the craft of writing; our use of language and the way in which each book we read and each piece of writing that follows affects our writing voice.
+King was referring here to the craft of writing; our use of language and the way in which each book we read and the writing that follows affects our voice.
 It may take on a journalistic lilt if we’re reading Hemingway or an air of luxuriance if we’re reading Wilde.

 King’s idea is that with every new style and genre we are introduced to, we take from them the elements that please us until eventually, from this strange mixture our unique voice emerges from the din.

 I’ve found myself thinking about this a lot recently, questioning: what is my style?
 How should I classify my work?
-I’ve even tried to write stories within specific genres; fulfilling their expectations just to feel more secure when preparing work to send away.
+I’ve even tried to write stories within specific genres, fulfilling their expectations to feel more secure when preparing work to send away.

-Today I realised this was; however, the wrong thing to do.
-I was finishing the first draft of what started out as a horror story and because of my lapse in confidence what I was writing was really generic, uninspiring stuff that could have been any spooky story, anywhere.
-I actually fell asleep at one point:D
+Today I realised this was the wrong thing to do when finishing a draft of what started as a horror story.
+Because of my lapse in confidence what I was writing was really generic, uninspiring stuff that could have been any spooky story, anywhere.
+I actually fell asleep at one point!

 I was faced with two choices.
-One version was the clichéd turn of events that I’d planned or an unusual one which sprang to mind just as the character was about to open a door to the choice I had made.
+One version was the clichéd turn of events that I’d planned or an unusual one which sprang to mind just as the character was about to open a door to the choice I’d made.